 Upside down you turn me: North America on its head, in Chinese characters

-For those used to 'classic' Eurocentric world maps, Europe's marginalisation may come across as a bit of an upset.
-America's new position on the 'horizontal' Chinese world map is less jarring: it merely moves from the left to the right-hand side of the picture.
-But then there's this 'vertical' world map, which deals a similar blow to the American land mass: divided in two and pushed to the upper and lower edges of the map.
+For those used to "classic" Eurocentric world maps, Europe's marginalization may come across as a bit of an upset.
+America's new position on the horizontal Chinese world map is less jarring: It merely moves from the left- to the right-hand side of the picture.
+But then there's this vertical world map, which deals a similar blow to the American land mass: divided in two and pushed to the upper and lower edges of the map.

 Those choices have historical reasons.
-Mercator's map was not specifically designed to put an inflated Europe at the centre of the world.
-That was just a side effect; its main purpose was to aid shipping: straight lines on the map correspond to straight lines sailed on the seas.
+Mercator's map was not specifically designed to put an inflated Europe at the center of the world.
+That was just a side effect; its main purpose was to aid shipping: Straight lines on the map correspond to straight lines sailed on the seas.

 Image: The Maritime Executive